Birr Castle: The "Great Telescope" – The Leviathan

-Modern radio-telescopy
+Modern radio astronomy

-The demesne hosts two radio-telescopy projects in the Mount Palmer division near the Little Brosna and the County Tipperary border.
-Astrophysicist Peter T. Gallagher of Trinity College Dublin met Lord Rosse in 2010 while visiting the Demesne in search of suitable quiet sites for radio-telescopy projects, and they agreed to repurpose an old sheep yard.
+Trinity College Dublin leases land on the grounds of Birr Castle Demesne on which they operate the Rosse Observatory, which includes the Irish station of the LOFAR network, known as I-LOFAR, as well as some other smaller radio telescopes.
+I-LOFAR is operated on behalf of a consortium of Irish educational institutions.
+These operations have brought astronomical research activity back to Birr after a century-long gap since the decommissioning of the Leviathan.

-The agreement led to the establishment of the Rosse Solar-Terrestrial Observatory, a Trinity College Dublin project, which was formally opened and blessed on June 28, 2014, though already fully functional, with antennae picking up solar activity, even in cloudy weather.
+The astronomical projects are situated near the Little Brosna River and the County Tipperary border.
+Astrophysicist Peter T. Gallagher, then of Trinity College Dublin, met Lord Rosse in 2010 while visiting the demesne in search of suitable quiet sites for radio-telescopy projects, and they agreed to repurpose an old sheep yard.
+The agreement led to the establishment of the Rosse Solar-Terrestrial Observatory, a Trinity College Dublin project, which was formally opened and blessed on 28 June 2014 (though already fully functional), with antennae picking up solar activity, even in cloudy weather.
 The sheep pen building was converted into a control room, and a magnetometer, jointly operated between TCD and the Dublin Institute for Advanced Studies, was also installed.
-Already by 2014, a major solar burst was detected by the Birr system, and reported in Nature Physics.
+Already by 2012, solar bursts were being documented, and a major solar burst was detected by the Birr system in 2014 and reported in Nature Physics.

-In the meantime, the project team started work on establishing the I-LOFAR radio-telescope station (IE613), a node in a Europe-spanning network, which was largely built in 2016, and was switched on at Birr in 2017.
-Constructed in fields in the Mount Palmer area, between the Rivers Camcor and Little Brosna, it comprises around 3,000 antennae and 55 km of cabling, and Eircom installed upgraded fibre to enable massive data carriage for it.
-This is the westernmost station in the LOFAR network.
+In the meantime, the project team started work on establishing the I-LOFAR radio-telescope station (IE613), a node in a Europe-spanning network, which was largely built in 2016, and had its first light opening ceremony on 27 July 2017.
+It was constructed in fields in the Mount Palmer area, between the Rivers Camcor and Little Brosna.
+As an international LOFAR station it has twice the number of antennas of a Dutch remote station, and four times the number of antennas of a core Dutch station.
+It consists of 192 antennas (96 antennas, each with two polarisations) for each antenna type for a total of 384 antennas.
+I-LOFAR is the westernmost station in the LOFAR network (the easternmost station is at Irbene in Latvia).
 The I-LOFAR telescope, in 2018, observed for the first time a billion-year-old red-dwarf, flare star called CN Leo, almost 75 trillion kilometres away.
 There is a viewing point provided for visitors to the demesne to overlook the telescope structure.